 Sunspots and the Little Ice Age

 - Solar luminosity is lower during periods of low sunspot activity. - Low solar output is likely to have been one of the drivers of the Little Ice Age.

-The sun and volcanoes over the past 1000 years
+Changes in solar output over the past 1000 years